Timeri N. Murari: Early years

-Murari was born in Madras, India and studied at Bishop Cottons School, Bangalore.
+Murari was born in Madras, India and studied at Bishop Cottons Boys' School, Bangalore.
 He left India for the UK when he was 18 years old to study electronic engineering.
 He later switched majors to History and Political Science at the McGill University, Montreal.
 While at university, he began writing for The Guardian and other international newspapers.

 His first job was a reporter on the Kingston Whig Standard, in Kingston, Ontario.